-- 1 egg
+- 1 large egg

-- 2 cups mozzarella cheese divided
+- 2 cups shredded mozzarella cheese , divided

 - 1/2 cup freshly grated parmesan cheese , divided

 - Place everything in a food processor and pulse 2-3 times until the meat is crumbled really small.
 Set aside.

-Add tomato sauce, and tomato paste to the pan and stir well to combine.
+- Add tomato sauce, and tomato paste to the pan and stir well to combine.
 Add diced tomatoes and seasonings.

-Meanwhile, cook the jumbo pasta shells according to package instructions, until al-dente.
+- Meanwhile, cook the jumbo pasta shells according to package instructions, until al-dente.
 Drain from water and lay out on a large dish to cool, so that they don't stick together.

-Add the ricotta cheese, egg, 1 cup mozzarella, and 1/2 cup parmesan cheese to a large mixing bowl and mix well to combine.
+- Add the ricotta cheese, egg, 1 cup mozzarella, and 1/2 cup parmesan cheese to a large mixing bowl and mix well to combine.

 - Pour about 1/2 of the tomato sauce mixture into the bowl with the ricotta (you want to save the other half for pouring on top of the stuffed shells).
 Stir to combine.

-Spoon some of the reserved tomato sauce into the bottom of a 9x13'' pan.
+- Spoon some of the reserved tomato sauce into the bottom of a 9x13'' pan.
 Stuff each cooked shell with a heaping 2 tablespoons of the ricotta/tomato mixture and set them face up in the pan.
 (I fit 4 shells wide and 6 shells long.)

-Spoon the remaining red sauce over the top of all of the stuffed shells.
+- Spoon the remaining red sauce over the top of all of the stuffed shells.
 Sprinkle with remaining mozzarella and parmesan cheese.

-Cover with foil and bake at 350 degrees for 20 minutes.
+- Cover with foil and bake at 350 degrees for 20 minutes.
 Remove foil and bake for 10 more minutes.
 Enjoy!

 - You might also like Chicken and Broccoli Alfredo Stuffed Shells!